fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 Note that these URLs are made up and won't (most likely) send a response to your requests.
 In comparison to Axios, the Fetch API operates on a bit lower level.
 For example, there isn't any request or response body serialization and parsing.
 This means that you have to for example set the <i>Content-Type</i> header by yourself and use <em>JSON.stringify</em> method to serialize the request body.

 The <em>fetch</em> function returns a promise which resolves a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
-Note that error status codes such as 400 and 500 _are not rejected_ like for example in Axios.
+Note that error status codes such as 400 and 500 <i>are not rejected</i> like for example in Axios.
 In case of a JSON formatted response we can parse the response body using the <em>Response.json</em> method:

 ```javascript
 const fetchMovies = async () => {